 Nuts, washers and studs must be closely inspected before re-use or replaced regularly.
+For your convenience, OEM hardware repair kits and O-rings are available (see Appendix A).

 Valve components such as the top guide, stem, retainer, body and spring must be thoroughly inspected.